-Judicial data comprises of data generated by the courts and data created through processing and adding value to data created by the courts (further processing/ secondary use).
+Judicial data comprises data generated by the courts and created through processing and adding value to data created by the courts (further processing/ secondary use).
 For the purpose of this paper, the term 'judicial data' will include both.
-Judicial data is generated not only over the course of case proceedings (civil, criminal or whatever be its nature) based on facts and information that are submitted by litigants and lawyers, but also includes court's administrative and financial records, judicial statistics and secondary sources that make use of data generated by the courts such as legal databases and law journals.
+Judicial data is generated not only over the course of case proceedings (civil, criminal or whatever be its nature) based on facts and information that are submitted by litigants and lawyers, but also includes the court's administrative and financial records, judicial statistics and secondary sources that make use of data generated by the courts such as legal databases and law journals.
 In Chief Information Commissioner v.
-High Court of Gujarat and Another5, the Supreme Court distinguished between 'judicial side' and 'administrative side' information held by the High courts.
+High Court of Gujarat and Another, the Supreme Court distinguished between 'judicial side' and 'administrative side' information held by the high courts.
 Judicial side information includes any documents and other information submitted by parties, lawyers, investigation agencies, or any other participant in the case, over the course of a legal case (e.g. pleadings, documents and other materials and memo of grounds raised by the parties), in addition to any information generated by the court which pertains to the case (e.g. orders and judgments, notes of proceedings).
-In exercise of its powers of superintendence, High courts may also hold similar information submitted/called for by subordinate courts and tribunals, which are also considered judicial information.
-This information may have been collected in a case management system that is used to track information.
-Information on the administrative side pertains to all information other than judicial, e.g., appointments, budgeting, procurement, transfers and postings of the judicial officers, staff members, disciplinary actions and official correspondence.

-5 Chief Information Commissioner v.
+In exercise of their powers of superintendence, the high courts may also hold similar information submitted by /called for from subordinate courts and tribunals, which are also considered judicial information.
+Chief Information Commissioner v.
 High Court of Gujarat., Civil appeal No(s).
-1966-67 of 2020, para 24-25
+1966-67 of 2020, para 24-25 Judicial data is generated not only over the course of case proceedings based on facts and information that are submitted by litigants and lawyers, but also includes court's administrative and financial records, judicial statistics and secondary sources that make use of data generated by the courts.
+FIGURE 1: WHAT IS JUDICIAL DATA UNIQUE?